shirelsan/Assembly-Reversing/writeup.md

 # Assembly Reversing Writeup

 This document contains explanations and solutions for Assembly reversing exercises.
-It focuses on Wonderland challenges — Stages 2 and 3 — including analysis and recovery of the correct inputs.
+It focuses on Wonderland challenges stages 2 and 3 — including analysis and recovery of the correct inputs.

 ## Exercise: Wonderland 2